 When I started my children’s picture book series, I never imagined creating over 25 posts full of our favorite books.
 From robots to gardens, dogs to fairies, and everything in between.
-I’m not done yet, but I’m taking a break from themes to celebrate a handful of fun children’s books just because.
+Now it’s time to celebrate a handful of fun children’s books just because, no theme required!

 The Cosmobiography of Sun Ra by Chris Raschka.
 Biographies are hard to get right in picture book form.
 Too often the writing is dry, recounting the facts about a person’s life.
 Not so here!
 Raschka writes from the premise that musician Sun Ra was 100% correct when he claimed to be from Saturn.
 After all, writes Raschka, “it would explain so much.”
 What follows is a fascinating tale even if you don’t know the first thing about Sun Ra or his music.
 Raschka picks interesting details instead of following a straight biographical line of key events, and the book is stronger for it.
 A great place to start learning about Sun Ra, African-American musicians, or just to enjoy.